kb-dk/access-digital-objects/README.md

 4. One should be able to get hold of a [single record, given its Identifier](http://www.openarchives.org/OAI/openarchivesprotocol.html#GetRecord)
   + http://www.kb.dk/cop/oai/?verb=GetRecord&identifier=oai:kb.dk:manus:judsam:2010:maj:jsmss:object62730&metadataPrefix=oai_dc

 In the cases in the examples above we obtained the records in mods format, other alternatives are oai_dc and ese.
 See below.

 ### Search and retrieval

-Blah, blah, blah.
-This is about COP including Luftfoto(Aerial Photography).
-Documents:
+Our most important is internally referred to as COP, which we could describe as our *C*ommon *O*bject *P*ublishing platform.
+Common refer to that it is platform which is shared between different collections and media types.
+Note, however, that it when it was released we intentionally never gave it a name.

 Open search: http://www.opensearch.org/Home
 KML: https://developers.google.com/kml/documentation/